palegrass/ELO-Calculation-Test/README.md

 Placement - The player's placement in the participant file and their elo ranking in the placed players file.

-Has Placed - A boolean deciding whether the player has placed or not, will only really need to be edited once since the program will add new players the place for you.

 ### Prefab Folder/Files

 Weight - An integer defining the volatility of the elo.